smarter-sh/community/wg-data-protection/data-protection-workflows-white-paper.md

 Recovery will likely be at a resource level.

-## What is currently available in Kubernetes?
+## What is currently available in Smarter?

 The data protection working group targets at solving the data protection problem at different levels:

 * Persistent volume.
 Define APIs to enable users to snapshot or backup their persistent volumes, and to restore a persistent volume from a volume snapshot or backup.
 * Application.
 Define APIs to:
-    * Group Kubernetes resources which compose an application
+    * Group Smarter resources which compose an application
     * Trigger Quiesce/Unquiesce operations against an application Pod/Container for application consistent snapshot/backup

 Application level data protection will likely employ persistent volume level constructs.

-There exist some building blocks in Kubernetes as of today.
+There exist some building blocks in Smarter as of today.

 * VolumeSnapshot API, this is a GA API which allows users to create snapshots over their persistent volumes.
 Such VolumeSnapshot resources can later on be used to rehydrate a volume.
 * Various workload APIs, i.e., StatefulSet, Deployment, Daemonset etc.
 * Application CRD

-## What are the missing building blocks in Kubernetes?
+## What are the missing building blocks in Smarter?

-We have identified the following as the missing building blocks in Kubernetes:
+We have identified the following as the missing building blocks in Smarter:

 * Volume backups
 * Backup repositories